RhyanRodriguez3/SQL-Guide/README.md

 # **SQL Guide**
 Each file in this repo contains SQL codes for reuse. <br />
-Structured Query Language (SQL) manipulates data with DQL and databases with DDL, DML, and DCL. <br />
+Structured Query Language (SQL) is used to manipulate data (DQL) and manipulate databases (DDL, DML, and DCL). <br />
-Relational DataBase Management Systems (RDBMS) such as Oracle and MS SQL Server have different versions of SQL.
+Relational DataBase Management Systems (RDBMS) such as Oracle and MS SQL Server have different versions of SQL but the statements are standardized.

 ## 1. Data Query Language (DQL)
 These are statement commands to retrieve and manipulate data.